 Meet the Family

-Sage grouse are part of the Family called Phasianidae.
-They join other grouse, lesser prairie-chickens, wild turkeys, pheasants, partridges, and old world quail.
-Blue, spruce, and ruffed grouse all inhabit forests.
+Sage grouse are part of the family called Phasianidae.
+They are closely related to other species of grouse, as well as prairie chickens, wild turkeys, pheasants, partridges, and old world quail.
+Blue grouse, spruce grouse, and ruffed grouse all inhabit forest habitat, while sharp-tailed grouse and lesser prairie-chickens live in open country, like sage grouse.
+Here’s a little more about sage grouse’s closest relatives:

 Like the sage grouse, lesser prairie-chickens rely on large prairie and steppe landscapes shared by agricultural producers, primarily ranching operations.
-Once, their ranges were vast, but their wild prairie habitat has dwindled by 85 percent.
+At one time they inhabited vast ranges, but their wild prairie habitat has dwindled by 85 percent.

-The lesser prairie-chicken today inhabits restricted areas in five states of the southern Great Plains (Colorado, Kansas, New Mexico, Oklahoma and Texas).
+The lesser prairie-chicken today inhabits limited areas in five states of the southern Great Plains: Colorado, Kansas, New Mexico, Oklahoma and Texas.
 The species is listed as threatened under the Endangered Species Act.